lewismj/tiki_scala/README.md

 ### Documentation

-Tiki information and coumentation is available on the [website](https://lewismj.github.io/tiki/).
+Tiki information and documentation is available on the [website](https://lewismj.github.io/tiki/).